B-MoCA: Benchmarking Mobile Device Control Agents across Diverse Configurations

 Experimental Results

-First, we show the proficiency of agents using state-of-the-art closed-source LLMs (i.e., GPT-4o and Gemini-1.5-pro in zero-shot) on 138 tasks.
-The agents are evaluated on three test environments we configure: a vanilla environment with all target applications in the home screen (named, "Plain"), an environment with icons in the home screen and size setting randomized (named, "Random 1"), and an environment with icons in the home screen, size, wallpaper, and language setting randomized (named, "Random 2").
+First, we show the proficiency of agents using state-of-the-art closed-source LLMs (i.e., GPT-4o and Gemini-1.5-pro in zero-shot) on 131 tasks.
+The agents are evaluated on three test environments we configure: a vanilla environment with all target applications in the home screen (Test Env 100), an environment with icons in the home screen and size setting randomized (Test Env 101), and an environment with icons in the home screen, size, wallpaper, and language setting randomized (Test Env 105).
 The different success rates among environments reveal the unique challenge of B-MoCA in assessing the generalization ability of mobile device control agents.

 MY ALT TEXT

-Moreover, we benchmark state-of-the-art closed-source/open-source LLMs (GPT-4o, Gemini-1.5-pro, and Llama3 in few-shot) and MLLMs (GPT-4o, Gemini-1.5-pro in few-shot) as well as custom agents trained from scratch on six challenging representative tasks.
+Moreover, we benchmark state-of-the-art closed-source/open-source LLMs (GPT-4o, Gemini-1.5-pro, and Llama3 in few-shot) and MLLMs (GPT-4o, Gemini-1.5-pro in few-shot) as well as custom agents using fine-tuned LLMs (Llama-3) and VLM encoder on six challenging representative tasks.
 The agents are evaluated on all 10 test environments we configure.
 The lack of proficiencies of these agents in complex scenarios calls for future work.
-For more details, please refer to the paper (which will be updated soon).

 MY ALT TEXT